Spugnam/TipTop-App/README.md

 Challenges: I struggled to activate the persistence on the segmented control.
 I thought I had to find a different property to force the % manually but selectedSegmentIndex worked fine.
-I struggled to publish my project on Github.
-For some reason the publishing was failing.
-Turns out I had an empty project online with the same name I was trying to use blocking the upload.
+I struggled to publish my project on Github (new tool for me although I'm familiar with version management).
+Turns out I had an empty project online with the same name blocking the upload.
+I added the local currency format for the tip and full amount, but I couldn't do it for the bill textfield (it makes the conversion to a Double fail and return 0).
+I found a fix online but it seemed complex and I didn't get to it.
+I can call the settings view with a left swipe, but the right swipe to come back crashes the app.
+This was Swipe Gesture.
+Pan Gesture I couldn't get to work.
+My code never gets triggered.
+I couldn't figure out NSDate to add the timer for the bill amount.
+I need more time on this

 ## License